jacobdufault/fullserializer/README.md

 serializer.AddConverter(new MyTypeConverter());
 ```

-After registration, use your converter like normal and when it comes time to serialize or deserialize, your custom `MyTypeConverter` will automatically be invoked to serialize/deserialize `MyType` objects.
+After registration, use your serializer like normal and when it comes time to serialize or deserialize, your custom `MyTypeConverter` will automatically be invoked to serialize/deserialize `MyType` objects.

 # Limitations